 The District's ocean monitoring area is located on the southern portion of the San Pedro Shelf, adjacent to one of the most highly urbanized areas in the United States.
 The shelf is composed primarily of soft sediments (sands with silts and clays) and inhabited by biological communities typical of these environments.
 The seafloor increases in depth gradually from the shoreline to a depth of approximately 80 meters, after which the depth increases rapidly as it slopes down to the open basin.
-The outfall diffuser lies at about 60 meters depth on the shelf between the Newport and San Gabriel submarine canvons. which are located southeast and northwest, respectively (Figure 1-1).
+The outfall diffuser lies at about 60 meters depth on the shelf between the Newport and San Gabriel submarine canyons, which are located southeast and northwest, respectively (Figure 1-1).
 The 120-inch outfall represents one of the largest artificial reefs in this coastal region and supports communities typical of hard substrates that would not otherwise be found in the monitoring area (OCSD 2000; CDFG 1989).
-Together with the District's standby emergency 78-inch outfall, approximately 102,193 m (1.1x10 ft) of seafloor was converted from a flat, sandy habitat into a raised, hard-bottom substrate
+Together with the District's standby emergency 78-inch outfall, approximately 102,193 m2 (1.1x106 ft2) of seafloor was converted from a flat, sandy habitat into a raised, hard-bottom substrate

 Conditions within the District's monitoring area are affected by large regional-scale current patterns that influence the water characteristics and the direction of water flow along the Orange County coastline.
-The predominant current flows in the monitoring area are upcoast and downcoast (OCSD 1997, 1998, 2004, 2011; SAIC 2001, 2009, 2011).
+The predominant low-frequency current flows in the monitoring area are alongshore (i.e., either upcoast or downcoast) with minor across-shelf (i.e., toward the beach) transport (OCSD 1997, 1998, 2004, 2011; SAIC 2001, 2009, 2011).
 The specific direction of the flows varies with depth and is subject to reversals over time periods of days to weeks (see SAIC 2011 for detailed long-term analyses).

 Other natural oceanographic processes, such as upwelling and eddies, also influence the characteristics of receiving waters on the San Pedro Shelf.
-Tidal flows, currents, and internal and transport the District's waves mix wastewater discharge with coastal waters and resuspended sediments.
+Tidal flows, currents, and internal waves mix and transport the District's wastewater discharge with coastal waters and resuspended sediments.
 Tidal currents in the study region are relatively weak compared to lower frequency currents, which are responsible for transporting material over long distances (OCSD 2001, 2004).
 Combined, these processes contribute to the variability of seawater movement observed within the monitoring area.

-Episodic storms, drought, and climatic cycles influence environmental conditions biological communities within the monitoring area.
+Episodic storms, drought, and climatic cycles influence environmental conditions and biological communities within the monitoring area.
 For example, storm water runoff has a large influence on sediment movement in the region (Brownlie and Taylor 1981; Warrick and Millikan 2003).
-Major storms contribute large amounts of contaminants to the ocean and can generate waves capable of extensive shoreline sediment resuspension. erosion. movement of sediments along the coast as well as offshore.
-Some of the greatest effects are produced by wet weather cycles, periods of drought, and periodic oceanographic events. such as El Niño and La Niña conditions.
+Major storms contribute large amounts of contaminants to the ocean and can generate waves capable of extensive shoreline erosion, sediment resuspension, and movement of sediments along the coast as well as offshore.
+Some of the greatest effects are produced by wet weather cycles, periods of drought, and periodic oceanographic events, such as El Niño and La Niña conditions.
 An understanding of the effects of the inputs from rivers and watersheds, particularly non-point source runoff, is important for evaluating trends in the environmental quality of coastal areas.
 River flows, together with urban storm water runoff, represent significant, episodic sources of freshwater, sediments, suspended particles, nutrients, bacteria and other contaminants to the coastal area (Hood 1993; Grant et al. 2001; Warwick, et al. 2007), although recent studies indicate that the spatial impact of these effects may be limited (Ahn, et al. 2005; Reifel, et al 2009).
 While many of the materials supplied to coastal waters by rivers are essential to natural biogeochemical cycles, either an excess or a deficit may have important environmental consequences.